ashleymaeconard/TIMEOR/app/www/timeor_getting_started.md

 - Have time point data in order where control or time point 1 is at the top and the last time point is at the bottom.
 - have unique IDs follow these formats:
   - NAMETIME_REPLICATE_TIME
+- Sometimes when using editors such as Excel, odd delimiters specific to the user's machine are added at the end of lines.
+We advise users to check that these are not present.

 ## Input Data: Read Count Matrix
 - Pre-filter out any rows you are not interested to process (such as low count genes across all samples).